nitinkc/nitinkc.github.io/_posts/microservices/2023-11-16-junit-mockito-tests.md

 List<Map<String, Object>> mockDBCall = dataAccessObjectMock.getRecordFromView(anyString(), anyString(), any());
 when(mockDBCall).thenReturn(data);//mockDBCall == data initialized in @BeforeEach void setUp()
 ```

-1. **`@SpringBootTest`**:
-   - `@SpringBootTest` is part of the Spring Boot Testing framework and is used for integration testing.
-     - It starts the Spring application context,
-     - loads the full Spring application context configuration,
-     - and tests your application as if it were running in a real environment.
-     - It's primarily used for end-to-end testing and ensuring that all components of your application work together as expected.
-  - When you use `@SpringBootTest`, it may lead to higher code coverage because it exercises the entire application stack, including controllers, services, and repositories.
-However, it might also introduce more complex and slower tests compared to unit tests.

-2. **`@ExtendWith(MockitoExtension.class)`**:
-   - `@ExtendWith(MockitoExtension.class)` is used with JUnit 5 to enable Mockito for mocking dependencies
-   - in unit tests.
-   - Mockito is a library for creating mock objects to isolate the unit under test and focus on testing specific components or classes in isolation.
-   - It's primarily used for unit testing, where you want to isolate a class or component from its dependencies and focus on its behavior in isolation.
-This type of testing often leads to more focused and faster tests.
-   - When you use `@ExtendWith(MockitoExtension.class)`, you are **not** starting the Spring context, so it's not an integration test.

-The code coverage may differ between these two approaches because they serve different testing purposes:

-- `@SpringBootTest` is likely to have higher code coverage because it tests the application as a whole and exercises many components.
-- `@ExtendWith(MockitoExtension.class)` focuses on unit testing and is not intended to provide the same level of code coverage as integration tests.
-It allows you to isolate a specific class or component and stub/mock its dependencies.
-It's less concerned with the interactions and coverage of the entire application.

-when you are providing specific arguments
-Mockito will only match the `when` statement when these exact arguments are used in the actual method call.

-If the actual method call uses different instances of the parameters object, for example, the when statement won't match,
-and the mock won't be triggered.

-You are using anyString() and any() as argument matchers.
-These matchers are more lenient and will match any argument of the specified type.
-In this case, Mockito will match the when statement for any combination of strings and any object,
-so it will return mockData for any method call to getRecordFromView.

-@MockitoSettings(strictness = Strictness.LENIENT)

 ### Test the exception